Bellroy Venture Sling 6L Review: Sleek and Upscale Travel Sling Bag

 Bottom line

-- 6L is a sweet spot for day trips, fitting EDC essentials plus a compact camera without the sling feeling bulky.
+- 6L as the total volume is a sweet spot for day trips, fitting essentials plus something like a compact camera.

-- Dual zippers and internal stretch pockets keep contents organized and easy to access, even when you’re wrangling little hands.
+- The dual zippers and internal stretch pockets keep contents organized and easy to access, even when I’m chasing my toddler.

 -